What is Family Arbitration?

 In order to begin the process of arbitration, the parties will need to complete Form ARB1.
 In completing the form, the parties can either request an appointment with a chosen arbitrator or request the IFLA to select an arbitrator for them.
 A list of accredited arbitrators can be found at www.ifla.org.uk/directory.

 By completing and signing this form, the parties will expressly agree to be bound by the arbitrator’s written decision or award.
 At paragraph 6.3 of the form, the parties expressly declare and agree that they have read and will fully abide by the rules and that they understand their obligation to comply with the decisions, directions and orders of the arbitrator and the requirement, where needed, to make full and frank financial disclosure.
-It is important that practitioners clearly and fully explain to their clients what the meaning and implication of this declaration means before the client signs up to the process.
+It is important that practitioners clearly and fully explain to their clients what the meaning and implication of this declaration mean before the client signs up to the process.

 What if the parties have already started down the road of court proceedings but wish to try and resolve matters through the arbitration process?
 It is possible, in such circumstances to stay the legal proceedings on application to the court where the proceedings are being brought under section 9 of the Act.